+Foundation repair is necessary when your foundation is sinking, settling or cracking.
 When a house is first built, it is expected to “settle” into its foundation slowly over time – this is just the structure adapting to its environment, but overall should not cause any issues if constructed correctly.
 However, due to a number of factors, houses that were not built on a solid foundation are subject to settling further than what was anticipated, causing shifts in walls, floors, and more. or one thing, poorly compacted soils can cause trouble.

 You may notice some cracks around your house that might have you concerned about foundation issues.
 Typically, cracks that are 1/4th of an inch or less in length can be attributed to the normal settling of the house and should be monitored to ensure they doesn’t get worse.

 How Can You Tell If You Have Foundation Issues?